Youssef Chaib

-Youssef Chaib (born 12 August 1996) is a Norwegian professional footballer who plays for Eik Tønsberg in the Norwegian Second Division.
+Youssef Chaib (born 12 August 1996) is a Norwegian professional footballer who plays for Kvik Halden in the Norwegian Second Division.

 Career

 Chaib played youth football in Trosvik until the age of 16, and after three seasons in Fredrikstad's youth team, he started his senior career in Trosvik.
 Via a two-year stint in Moss, he also got the chance to play for Fredrikstad's first team.
 After scoring less goals in Fredrikstad, he again scored double digits after joining Kvik Halden.

 In January 2022, Chaib signed a two-year contract with Eliteserien side Sandefjord.

 After the 2023 season, Sandefjord decided not to extend Chaib's contract.
 In the 2024 pre-season he was on trial with IK Start.